berneout/normally-open-closed/open.md

 ## Patent

-Each contributor licenses you to do everything with this software that would otherwise infringe any patent claims they can license or become able to license, except [Prohibited Uses](#prohibited-uses).
+Each contributor licenses you to do everything with this software that would otherwise infringe any patent claims they can license or become able to license, except for [Prohibited Purposes](#prohibited-purposes).

 ## Reliability